jnicolson/gerbmerge/README.md

 Thanks to Matt Kavalauskas for identifying Eagle's annulus and thermal macros and supporting the development of the aperture macro code.

-Thanks to Bohdan Zograf for the <A HREF="http://webhostingrating.com/libs/gerbmerge-be">Belorussian translation</A> of this documentation.
+Thanks to Bohdan Zograf for the [Belorussian translation](http://webhostingrating.com/libs/gerbmerge-be) of this documentation.

-Copyright &copy; 2013 <a href="http://provideyourown.com">ProvideYourOwn.com</a>.
+Copyright &copy; 2013 [ProvideYourOwn.com](http://provideyourown.com).
 All Rights Reserved.

-Portions (version 1.8 & prior): Copyright &copy; 2003-2011, Copyright by [Rugged Circuits LLC](http://ruggedcircuits.com); All Rights Reserved. mailto: <A HREF="mailto:support@ruggedcircuits.com?subject=GerbMerge">support@ruggedcircuits.com</A>
+Portions (version 1.8 & prior): Copyright &copy; 2003-2011, Copyright by [Rugged Circuits LLC](http://ruggedcircuits.com); All Rights Reserved. mailto: [support@ruggedcircuits.com](mailto:support@ruggedcircuits.com?subject=GerbMerge)